Talion is a finalist for Best SIEM Solution

 LockBit representative LockBitSupp said that his group wasn’t behind the attack, alternatively sending the blame towards an unknown identity who used an old, leaked copy of LockBit’s builder, which is a software for generating fresh versions of its ransomware executable.

 But, like all things, the truth comes out.
 On 14th January, LockBit confirmed they were in fact behind the cyber attack on Royal Mail after they released a post into a Russian-speaking hacking forum.
-The ransomware operator LockBitSupp stated that they determined which affiliate conducted the attack and will only provide a decryptor and delete stolen data after a ransom is paid.
+The ransomware operator LockBitSupp stated that they determined which affiliate conducted the attack and will only provide a decryption tool and delete stolen data after a ransom is paid.
 You can read further updates from Bleeping Computer here.

 The screenshots of the chats between LockBit and Royal Mail have now been leaked, as of 14th February 2023 and are available to read here.